 What we have done with the mind, is drawn a false border around a bunch of processes in a moment in time.
 This image is then held in memory and then we refer to that image as ‘body.’
 Of course there is sensing but that is certainly not stagnant.
 It is constantly changing, and when I investigate, I am unable to find any border that delineates what we call body from the rest of existence except for that which is in memory.
 When I look with my own experiencing, not relying on hearsay, I simply cannot find the division of body.

 And it is through meditation that we find exactly the same situation concerning that which we refer to as our ‘mind.’
-Again with careful examination we find that there is simply thinking but not any ‘thing’ as mind.
+Again, with careful examination we find there is simply thinking but not any ‘thing’ as mind.
 It is simply the activity of thoughts passing by our consciousness that we call the ‘mind.’

-The understanding that first we are not the ‘body-mind’ and even more profoundly that there is no such thing as body-mind leaves us free to be that which we are, pure subjectivity, consciousness without an object.
+The understanding that first we are not the ‘body-mind,’ and even more profoundly that there is no such thing as body-mind leaves us free to be that which we are, pure subjectivity, consciousness without an object.

-This post is from a collection of essays, stories, insights and poems that have occurred to me along the Way titled Here to Now and Behind.
+This post is from a collection of essays, stories, insights and poems that have occurred to me along the Way titled From Lemurs to Lamas: Confessions of a Bodhisattva.